Coat of arms of Glasgow: Motto on the Glasgow coat of arms

 The motto depicted on the coat of arms is "Let Glasgow Flourish".
-This is a shortened version of the phrase "Lord, let Glasgow flourish by the preaching of the word" which St. Mungo is said to have used within one of his sermons.
+The motto was registered at the Court of the Lord Lyon in 1866, and is a shortened version of the phrase "Lord, let Glasgow flourish by the preaching of the word and praising thy name".
+St. Mungo is said to have said this within one of his sermons.